KarenHarley/CSS-Snippet-Cheatsheet/README.md

 # CSS-Snippet-Cheatsheet

-Site contains some helpful CSS Snippets.
+Site contains some helpful CSS Snippets, displayed in a chart.

 # Technologies used